 The user can, for example, allocate separate numbering series to different phases or part types.

 to divide steel parts, assemblies, and cast units into groups.
-For example, you can allocate a separate numbering series to each phases or part type.
+For example, you can allocate a separate numbering series to each phase or part type.
 Using separate numbering series for different parts speeds up the numberingprocess of assigning position numbers to parts, cast units, assemblies, or reinforcement

 In Tekla Structures, the position numbers assigned in the numbering are shown in marks and templates, for example.